In art class, children are given an opportunity to express themselves in two-dimensional and three-dimensional visual ways. This is accomplished by:

 Students in Kindergarten through Grade 6 have regularly scheduled art classes in the elementary art studio, while Preschool and Prekindergarten students take part in wide-ranging artistic activities throughout their day in both classrooms and the Early Childhood Atelier.

-Gillispie’s music program provides the opportunity for every child to explore the world of music through singing, playing instruments, composing, listening moving to music.
+Gillispie’s music program provides the opportunity for every child to explore the world of music through singing, playing instruments, composing, listening, and moving to music.
 Activities are designed to help each child develop musical skills, as well as know and appreciate many different types of music.
-All students Preschool through Grade 6 take music classes.
-Instrumental exposure begins in second grade with recorder, continues with violin in third grade, ukulele in fourth grade, keyboard in fifth grade, and percussion in sixth grade.
+All students, Preschool through Grade 6, take music classes.
+Instrumental exposure begins in second grade with the recorder, continues with violin in third grade, ukulele in fourth grade, keyboard in fifth grade, and percussion in sixth grade.

 The Gillispie PE program is designed to introduce, develop, and master physical skills at age-appropriate levels.
 In the Early Childhood classes, we introduce five essential skills: kicking, throwing, catching, dribbling, and striking.
 These skills are developed in Kindergarten through Grade 2 and are introduced into games and activities.
 Students in Grades 3 through 6 work toward mastering skills and their application to sports and organized activities.
 All children work on improving strength, flexibility, and endurance.
 Social skills, team building, and healthy lifestyle choices are key components of the program.